LalithJoseph/LalithJoseph/README.md

 ## **Hey there👋, I'm Lalith Joseph**

-A cybersecurity enthusiast with a strong foundation in risk management, compliance auditing, and threat detection.
-With 6+ years of experience in auditing and finance, I’ve developed a keen eye for analyzing security risks, implementing controls, and ensuring compliance with frameworks like NIST, ISO 27000, and MITRE ATT&CK.
+A cybersecurity enthusiast with a strong foundation in risk management, compliance and analytics.
+With 6+ years of experience in auditing and finance, I’ve developed a keen eye for analyzing security risks, implementing controls, and ensuring compliance with frameworks like SOX, NIST, ISO 27000, GDPR etc.

-🚀 Currently, I’m expanding my expertise in SOC operations, AI and Cloud Security while contributing to cybersecurity projects.
+🚀 Currently, I’m expanding my expertise in GRC, Regtech, AI and Cloud Security while contributing to projects.

 📫 Connect with me: <a href="https://linkedin.com/in/lalithjoseph"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> <a href="https://x.com/LalithJoseph1"> <img alt="X (formerly Twitter) Follow" src="https://img.shields.io/twitter/follow/:LalithJoseph1"/></a>